-Lautembaher's disease involves two components: atrial septal defect (common atrium) (almost always of secondary type) and a mitral valve stenosis.
+Lutembaher's syndrome involves two components: atrial septal defect (common atrium) (almost always of secondary type) and a mitral valve stenosis.
 First of them, as it was shown, is a congenital heart disease of a female type.
-A mitral valve stenosis related to Lautembaher's disease is usually an acquired defect which as is known, at women happens much more often, than at men (Jonas, 1960; Burakovsky, Kolesnikova, 1967).
-Hence, here there is a combination of two female components; therefore Lautembaher's disease is a typical female heart disease.
+A mitral valve stenosis related to Lutembaher's syndrome is usually an acquired defect which as is known, at women happens much more often, than at men (Jonas, 1960; Burakovsky, Kolesnikova, 1967).
+Hence, here there is a combination of two female components; therefore Lutembaher's syndrome is a typical female heart disease.